iqtree/iqtree.github.io/doc/Complex-Models.md

 	iqtree -s example.phy -m MIX+MFP

 BIC is the default criterion to assess the number of classes in the Q mixture model.
-AIC, AICc or Likelihood ratio test (LRT) are also available to assess the number of classes.
+AIC, AICc or likelihood ratio test (LRT) are also available to assess the number of classes.

 To use AIC:

 	iqtree -s example.phy -m MIX+MF -merit AIC

-To useLikelihood ratio test (LRT) with p-value = 0.05 to assess the number of classes:
+To use likelihood ratio test with p-value = 0.05 to assess the number of classes:

 	iqtree -s example.phy -m MIX+MF -lrt 0.05